2009 Turkish Grand Prix: Background

+Tyre supplier Bridgestone selected the hard and soft tyres for the Grand Prix weekend.

 Practice

 In Friday practice 1, Williams, Ferrari and McLaren performed well, Nico Rosberg, Lewis Hamilton and Jarno Trulli posting the top 3 times.
 Brawn, Toyota, Red Bull and Renault ran mid field during the session with BMW and STR backmarking.

 In Friday practice 2, Williams, Renault and Red Bull were the most consistent performers, Heikki Kovalainen, Fernando Alonso and Robert Kubica posted the top 3 times.
 Ferrari, Brawn and Toyota ran mid field during the session with Force India and STR backmarking.

 After both Friday practice sessions, individual performances were quite mixed, the only consistent constructor was Williams as BMW and McLaren saw mixed results, while top running teams Brawn and Red Bull ran upper mid field for both sessions.

 Qualifying

 Sebastian Vettel dominated the qualifying session on Saturday 6 June 2009, setting the fastest time in all three parts of qualifying to claim his second pole position of the season, and third of his career.

 The first knockout session, to eliminate the five slowest cars, claimed the scalp of reigning World Champion Lewis Hamilton – only the second time the Englishman had failed to progress from the first session.
 Also eliminated were Nelson Piquet Jr., Sébastien Buemi, Giancarlo Fisichella and Sébastien Bourdais.
 They all produced times in the 1:28's.

 In the second knockout session, the top 10, who progressed to the final shoot-out for pole, were separated by just 0.4 seconds, with Fernando Alonso and Nico Rosberg just sneaking through.
 Nick Heidfeld, Kazuki Nakajima, Timo Glock, Heikki Kovalainen and Adrian Sutil were knocked out, Heidfeld qualifying 11th for the second race in succession.

 The third session to determine pole position was a tense battle with numerous drivers thinking they had claimed pole only for their time to be bettered.

 Vettel was on provisional pole with a time of 1:28.801, with just a few minutes of the session remaining.
 Vettel's team mate Mark Webber then posted a 1:28.6, only for Button to go two-tenths of a second quicker after the chequered flag fell.
 Vettel, however, still had one lap left in him and went quicker again, reclaiming pole with a 1:28.316.
 Button's teammate Rubens Barrichello also improved on his final lap, moving up to third position, ahead of Webber, with a 1:28.5.